Organic Architecture: ‘A sensible process with a purpose’

 Louis Sullivan (1856-1924)

-- After studying nature, he concluded that form always follows function.
+- After studying nature, he concluded that form should follow function.

 - Moreover, he made this as his main design philosophy.

-- Also, he believed that a building’s essential nature could only be expressed through façade composition and organic ornamentations.
+- He also believed that a building’s essential nature could only be expressed through façade composition and organic ornamentations.

 - His works: Prudential (Guaranty) Building, Bayard-Condict Building, etc.